Conformal Patterson-Walker metrics: Conformal Patterson--Walker metrics

 Finally, with no loss, we can take $\Pi \ind{_A^C_B} = \Gamma \ind{_A^C_B}$ in the definition \eqref{eq-Th-proj-inv}, where $\Gamma \ind{_A^C_B}$ are the Christoffel symbols of the special connection $D_A$ preserving the volume form $\varepsilon$, up to constant multiple, on $(M , \mb{p})$.
 In this case, the metric \eqref{dunajskitod} can be identified with the Patterson--Walker metric \eqref{pattersonwalker}.
 As this identification holds for any choice of coordinate system, the conformal class of metrics of the form \eqref{dunajskitod} on $\widetilde{M}$ is none other than the conformal Patterson--Walker metric of Definition \ref{def-cPW}. \end{rema}

 To deal with the conformal class of Patterson--Walker metrics of Definition \ref{def-cPW}, rather than a metric, we shall henceforth view the quantities introduced in section \ref{sec-Riem-ext} as being weighted.
-In particular, $\gamma \ind{_a^A_{B'}}$ and $\gamma \ind{_a^{A'}_B}$ have conformal weight $1$.
-By definition, the conformal Killing field $k^a$ has weight $0$, so that the $1$-form $k_a$ is twice the weighted tautological $1$-form $\bm{\uptheta}_a$ on $\wt{M}$, i.e. $k_a = 2 \, \bm{\uptheta}_a \in \wt{\mc{E}}[2]$.
+In particular, $\gamma \ind{_a^A_{B'}}$ and $\gamma \ind{_a^{A'}_B}$ have conformal weight $1$, $\wt{M}$ being endowed with a conformal spin structure, see also \cite{hsstz-fefferman}.
+By definition, the conformal Killing field $k^a$ has weight $0$, so that the $1$-form $k_a$ is twice the weighted tautological $1$-form $\bm{\uptheta}_a$ on $\wt{M}$, i.e. $k_a = 2 \, \bm{\uptheta}_a \in \wt{\mc{E}}_a[2]$.
 Next, requiring that the spinor $\chi^{A'}$ remain parallel with respect to the Levi-Civita connection of any Patterson--Walker metric, restricts its possible conformal weight.
 Following the conventions of \cite{penrose-rindler-84,Taghavi-Chabert2012a}, and for convenience, $\chi^{A'}$ will have weight $0$, from which it follows that $\check{\eta}_{A'}$ has weight $0$.

 \begin{lem} Any projective scale $\sigma \in \mc{E}(1)$ lifts to a conformal scale $\wt{\sigma} \in \wt{\mc{E}}[1]$, and thus by extension any section of $\mc{E}(w)$ lifts to a section of $\wt{\mc{E}}[w]$.
 Conversely, any section $\wt{\si}$ of $\wt{\mc{E}}[w]$ such that $\chi^{aA}\wt{D}_a \wt{\si}=0$, with respect to any Patterson--Walker metric in $\mb{c}$, descends to a section of $\mc{E}(w)$.